Mold in your house will make you sick. But your eyes and nose will not be enough to detect it.

 Some of the more general – though less severe – symptoms of mold in your home include:

 - Painful eyes and/or altered vision

-Those dealing with mold illness or chronic inflammatory response syndrome will often possess a sixth sense for smelling molds.
+People with mold illness or CIRS often have a sixth sense for smelling molds.
 Dank, musty smells are the hallmark signs for mold in your house.
-If you regularly experience a worsening of your symptoms at home combined with a musty odor, it’s time to perform laboratory testing.
+If you regularly experience a worsening of your symptoms at home and smell a musty odor, it’s time to perform laboratory testing.

 3. Visible mold growth

 Do not rely on your vision as the only way to diagnose mold in your house.
 That’s because mold tends to collect in hidden areas.
 But if you have symptoms, take a good look around your home for mold.
 Keep an eye on: